Updated WWE SummerSlam Card | 411MANIA

 * Smackdown Women’s Championship Match: Carmella vs. Becky Lynch vs. Charlotte Flair

-* Smackdown Tag Team Championship Match: The Bludgeon Brothers vs. The Bar or The New Day
+* Smackdown Tag Team Championship Match: The Bludgeon Brothers vs. The New Day

 * Money in the Bank Contract On the Line: Braun Strowman vs. Kevin Owens